Unscented transform: Background

-Motivation for the unscented transform
+Motivation

 In 1994 Jeffrey Uhlmann noted that the EKF takes a nonlinear function and partial distribution information (in the form of a mean and covariance estimate) of the state of a system but applies an approximation to the known function rather than to the imprecisely-known probability distribution.
 He suggested that a better approach would be to use the exact nonlinear function applied to an approximating probability distribution.
 The motivation for this approach is given in his doctoral dissertation, where the term unscented transform was first defined:

 Consider the following intuition: With a fixed number of parameters it should be easier to approximate a given distribution than it is to approximate an arbitrary nonlinear function/transformation.
 Following this intuition, the goal is to find a parameterization that captures the mean and covariance information while at the same time permitting the direct propagation of the information through an arbitrary set of nonlinear equations.
 This can be accomplished by generating a discrete distribution having the same first and second (and possibly higher) moments, where each point in the discrete approximation can be directly transformed.
 The mean and covariance of the transformed ensemble can then be computed as the estimate of the nonlinear transformation of the original distribution.
 More generally, the application of a given nonlinear transformation to a discrete distribution of points, computed so as to capture a set of known statistics of an unknown distribution, is referred to as an unscented transformation.

 In other words, the given mean and covariance information can be exactly encoded in a set of points, referred to as sigma points, which if treated as elements of a discrete probability distribution has mean and covariance equal to the given mean and covariance.
 This distribution can be propagated exactly by applying the nonlinear function to each point.
 The mean and covariance of the transformed set of points then represents the desired transformed estimate.
 The principal advantage of the approach is that the nonlinear function is fully exploited, as opposed to the EKF which replaces it with a linear one.
 Eliminating the need for linearization also provides advantages independent of any improvement in estimation quality.
 One immediate advantage is that the UT can be applied with any given function whereas linearization may not be possible for functions that are not differentiable.
 A practical advantage is that the UT can be easier to implement because it avoids the need to derive and implement a linearizing Jacobian matrix.